How to Plan a Chinese American Wedding: Making it Authentically Yours

 Planners

 While Western planners may simply not know how to accommodate cultural traditions, a planner familiar with Chinese wedding customs and family dynamics can be a lifesaver.
-They'll help you navigate traditions, manage expectations from both families, and ensure smooth integration of cultural elements.
+They've already had the awkward conversations you haven't thought to have yet, and they can be the person who delivers bad news so you don't have to.

 Caterers